eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ## Installing Che with chectl

 We recommend using the `chectl` CLI to install Eclipse Che for use with Codewind.
-For instructions on installing the `chectl` CLI tool, please see https://www.eclipse.org/che/docs/che-7/installing-the-chectl-management-tool/
+For instructions on installing the `chectl` CLI tool, please see [Installing the chectl management tool](https://www.eclipse.org/che/docs/che-7/installing-the-chectl-management-tool/)

 Once `chectl` has been installed: